Syed Hossain

 Syed Hossain (also Syud Hossain; 23 June 1888 – 26 February 1949) was an Indian journalist, an Indian independence activist, and the first Indian ambassador to Egypt in the Jawaharlal Nehru administration.

 Early life

 Syed Hossain was born in Calcutta in 1888.
 His father, Nawab Syed Mohammad Azad Khan Bahadur (1850–1915), was the Inspector-General of Registration, Bengal.
 His great-great-grandfather was Mir Syed Ashraf Ali Khan (d.
 1829).
 Syed Hossain's mother was the daughter of Nawab Abdul Latif, a social reformer of Bengal.
 Sher-e-Bangla A. K. Fazlul Huq (1873–1962) and Sir Hassan Suhrawardy (1888–1946), were his brother-in-laws.

 Hossain passed his Entrance Examination in 1904 and F.A. in 1906 from the Muhammadan Anglo-Oriental College of Aligarh.
 He then joined the Bengal Civil Service as a Sub-Deputy Collector in Calcutta but he soon went to England to pursue further education in 1909.

 Career

-Hossain returned to India in 1916 and started his journalism career early in life at Bombay Chronicle and later joined the Motilal Nehru's nationalist newspaper, The Independent where he soon became the editor.
+Hossain started his journalism career early in life and became the editor of Motilal Nehru's nationalist newspaper, The Independent.

-He was also active part of independence movement.
-Hossain was belonged to Annie Besant's Home Rule League and the Congress.
-He was chosen by Besant to travel to London and advocate for "Home Rule" for India; however, the journey was cut short when Hossain was arrested and subsequently deported back to India.